codex-academy/codeX_Feb2015Intro/t5-test-your-function.md

 ### Tasks

-In this task you need to write a function called `displayTestColour`.
+In this task you need to write a function called `setTestStatus`.
 It takes two parameters: the id of an element and the test status.
-Calling this function should like this: `displayTestColour('testresult', 'passing');`.
+Calling this function should like this: `setTestStatus('testresult', 'passing');`.

 Create files called: